Robert Bly

 1971.

-Translations (with James Wright and John Knoepfle): Neruda and Vallejo: Selected Poems.
+Translation (with James Wright and John Knoepfle): Neruda and Vallejo: Selected Poems.

 1975.

-Translations: Friends, You Drank Some Darkness: Three Swedish Poets [Martinson, Ekeloef, and Tranströmer].
+Translation: Friends, You Drank Some Darkness: Three Swedish Poets [Martinson, Ekeloef, and Tranströmer].

-Edited Leaping Poetry, a small anthology of translated poetry interleaved by the author's essays.
+Edited Leaping Poetry:. a small anthology of translated poetry interleaved by the author's essays.

 Poems in a chapbook, Old Man Rubbing His Eyes; later printed in 1979 as the first section of This Tree Will be Here for a Thousand Years.